wangru25/HERMES/README.md

 -->
 # HERMES

 HERMES is a software package for simultaneous topological data analysis (persistent Betti numbers) and geometric data analysis (persistent eigenvalues).
 It is realized through persistent spectral graph theory.
-In the present release, we consider an implementation in alpha complex and Vietoris–Rips complex.
+In the present release, we consider an implementation in the alpha complex and Vietoris–Rips complex.

 ## Requirements
 - cmake 3.1 or higher